 Needless to say, this approach also has its drawbacks.
 It can take a while to earn enough Badges to be competitive online, leaving the game feeling unbalanced even when your ratings are looking healthy.
 The freedom to choose a custom array of Badges in NBA 2K20 and NBA 2K21 is welcome, but the lack of standardised skills for each build hasn’t helped with balance, and can overwhelm gamers with choice.
 As with the approach of builds and archetypes in general, it’s too easy to get locked into choices that aren’t ideal and equally suited to both online and offline play.
 This means starting over with a long, painful grind, as we’re unable to re-spec Badges and builds.

 NBA 2K20 and NBA 2K21 try to alleviate this issue with the MyPLAYER Builder, which offers the opportunity to test out a build before beginning a new MyCAREER save with it.
 It can be very useful, but of course it is limited to offline play, and it’s a whole new ballgame when you enter the online arena.
 What works for the NBA side of MyCAREER isn’t necessarily going to be a good fit in the connected modes.
 The only way of knowing for sure is to jump online, and again, that means committing to a build, levelling up ratings with VC, and hoping that you’re effectively meta-gaming with your choice of Badges.
 It’s another reason we need to have a re-spec option.
+If you need some quick cash so you can virtually purchase on games like NBA, you can go to online casino sites like judi online.

 There’s also the matter of how Badges are earned in MyCAREER and its connected modes.
 For example, you need the requisite Badges to shoot well, but you need to shoot well in order to grind for those Badges in the first place; a definite Catch-22!
 The current system has streamlined the grind into four key areas which is easier than grinding XP for each individual Badge, but you still need to do the tasks to get the Badges that allow you to do the tasks.
 It’s easier to grind offline where the stakes are lower, but that’s unappealing to online gamers.
 It also means you’re behind on earning MyREP, which is important given the elitism that comes from a lack of matchmaking.